It could be time to consider adjuvant therapy

 If you have residual disease, your doctor may recommend:

-People with HER+ early breast cancer who had treatment before surgery (including a taxane and trastuzumab) and there is cancer remaining in the tissue removed during surgery.
+People with HER2+ early breast cancer who had treatment before surgery (including a taxane and trastuzumab) and there is cancer remaining in the tissue removed during surgery.

-KADCYLA is used after surgery and is given as an intravenous (IV) infusion for 30-90 minutes.*
+KADCYLA is used after surgery and is given as intravenous (IV) infusion for 30-90 minutes.*

 For additional Important Safety Information, including most serious side effects, click here.